Dirty Angels: Production

 In September 2022, it was announced that Martin Campbell would be directing the film, with Eva Green attached to star.
 In November, it was reported that Ruby Rose, Maria Bakalova, Rona-Lee Shimon and Jonica T. Gibbs had joined the cast.
 Christopher Backus joined the film's cast in December.

-Principal photography began in December 2022 in Morocco and Millennium Media's Nu Boyana Studio in Thessaloniki, Greece, and concluded in February 2023.
+Principal photography began in December 2022 in Morocco and Millennium Media's Nu Boyana Film Studios in Thessaloniki, Greece, and concluded in February 2023.

+Release

+Dirty Angels was released in theaters and video on demand on December 13, 2024.

+Reception

+The film holds a 27% "Rotten" score on review aggregator Rotten Tomatoes, based on 22 reviews with an average rating of 4.6/10.